VanishingVitamin/tdc_shiny_app/README.md

 Note that creating PRs from a forked version of a repository is another common way to propose/merge changes into `main`.
 We will not be using this method, instead incorporating changes via branches.

-### I want to create a new executable file

-[UNDER CONSTRUCTION] These instructions are intended for advanced developers who want to create a new `.exe` (executable) file for the app, which should only really be necessary for larger, public releases of the application.

 ------------------------------------------------------------------------